Search

 What is Emotion AI?

-Emotion AI, also called Affective Computing, is a rapidly growing branch of Artificial Intelligence that allows computers to analyze and understand human nonverbal signs such as facial expressions, body language, gestures, and voice tones to assess their emotional state.
-Hence, visual Emotion AI analyses facial appearances in images and videos using computer vision technology to analyze an individual’s emotional status.
+Emotion AI, also called Affective Computing, is a rapidly growing branch of Artificial Intelligence allowing computers to analyze and understand human language nonverbal signs such as facial expressions, body language, gestures, and voice tones to assess their emotional state.
+Hence, deep neural network face recognition and visual Emotion AI analyze facial appearances in images and videos using computer vision technology to analyze an individual’s emotional status.

 Facial-attribute-analysis-with-deep-learning-using-the-deep-face-library